On this page

 • providing power to Port Lincoln residents during catastrophic fire conditions in November 2019

-By demonstrating grid stability services, SA VPP is creating a path for other distributed energy resources in the future to provide important grid services that until now have only been provided by centralised, more traditional equipment.
+By demonstrating grid stability services, SA VPP has created a path for other distributed energy resources to also provide important grid services that have previously only been provided by centralised, more traditional equipment.

 Who is involved in South Australia’s Virtual Power Plant?

-Tesla has designed and developed SA VPP, and is managing the installation of solar and Tesla Powerwall home battery systems on South Australian homes.
+Tesla originally designed and developed SA VPP, and transferred ownership of the project to AGL in 2025.
+Tesla is still involved in the project and manages the installation and maintenance of solar and Tesla Powerwall home battery systems on South Australian homes that have joined SA VP, on behalf of AGL.

 Energy Locals is the electricity provider and retailer for all households participating in SA VPP.

-The Government of South Australia is supporting the project through a $2 million grant and $20 million loan from the Renewable Technology Fund and $10 million grant from the Grid Scale Storage Fund.
-The government is working with Tesla to identify Housing SA properties suitable for the roll out of Phase 3.
+The Government of South Australia supported earlier phases of the project through a $2 million grant, and $20 million loan from the Renewable Technology Fund and $10 million grant from the Grid Scale Storage Fund.
+Earlier phases were also supported by:

 Back to top

-There is no need for Housing SA tenants to register their interest to join SA VPP.
+There is no need for SA Housing Trust tenants to register their interest to join SA VPP.

-Tesla and the South Australian government are following a detailed process to identify suitable Housing SA homes to participate in SA VPP, including tenants who registered their interest in the trials.
-Tenants living in suitable Housing SA homes will receive information from the government and Tesla to let them know their home has been shortlisted and how to join.
+AGL and the South Australian government are following a detailed process to identify suitable SA Housing Trust homes to participate in SA VPP.
+Tenants living in suitable SA Housing Trust homes will receive information from the government and AGL to let them know their home has been shortlisted and how to join.

-SA VPP is not currently open to tenants of community housing providers.
+SA VPP is open to tenants of community housing providers.
+More information can be obtained by visiting agl.com.au/communitypower or phone AGL on 08 8299 6171.

-Because of this, homes for Phase 3 of SA VPP go through a detailed selection process:
+Because of this, homes go through a detailed selection process.

 Step 1

-A review of Housing SA property information like size, type, age, condition, and economic life of the building, to create a list of possible homes.
+A review of SA Housing Trust property information like size, type, age, condition, and economic life of the building, to create a list of possible homes.

 Step 2

-A discussion of the listed locations with SAPN, to identify any homes that should be prioritised so that they can help provide grid support services.
+A discussion of the listed locations with SA Power Networks (SAPN), to identify any homes that should be prioritised so that they can help provide grid support services.

 Step 3